navneethjayachandran/navneethjayachandran/README.md

 ### 🔭 I’m currently working on
 - Learning new programming skills and small projects
 - Exploring AI concepts and design ideas
+- Developing skills in trading, dropshipping, and online business models

 ### 🌱 I’m currently learning
 - Advanced programming techniques
 - How technology interacts with everyday life
+- Trading strategies, e-commerce, and online income systems
 - Travel and cultural exploration

 ### 💬 Ask me about
 - Technology, AI, programming, and design
+- Trading, dropshipping, and online businesses
 - Writing and documenting projects
 - Countries, nature, and automobiles